 As a political satire, The Thick of It isn't exactly famous for exploring personal relationships, yet the tensions between Nicola Murray and Malcolm Tucker in Series 3 led to shipping by many fans.
 In series 4, however, Nicola Murray goes from a minister to Opposition Leader, where she is awful.
 The ship-sinking happens when Malcolm's irritation with Nicola messing up (yet still ultimately appreciating her work as a minister) is replaced with utter contempt and hatred for her incompetence dooming the entire party, and culminates in him orchestrating her political downfall.
 It is VERY clear that the love/hate relationship between the two is now just hate.

 The pairing of Joy and Fabian seemed to be doomed to be the titanic.
 No matter how much Joy tried, Fabian kept rejecting her advances as he loved Nina.
 Then Joy went kind of crazy to get his attention and temporarily became the most hated person in the house and arguably to viewers of the showas well for the duration of season 2.
 In season three, when Nina was finally out of the way, she still got rejected and Fabian didn't even attempt to sugar coat it.
 So, basically, if you shipped Joy and Fabian, there was really no chance to set sail.
 Which is alright, with the addition of Joy and Jerome's pairing, which is wildly popular and has managed to stay afloat.

-The creators of Once Upon a Time stated at San Diego Comic-Con 2013 that Emma/Regina ("Swan Queen") would never happen.
+The creators stated at San Diego Comic-Con 2013 that Emma/Regina ("Swan Queen") would never happen (although they have said one thing and done another before).
 The Swan Queen ship later took a torpedo to the hull when Robin Hood was revealed to be Regina's "soulmate".